-- 1 Strike everything after the enacting clause and substitute the - 2 following in lieu thereof: - 3 "Section 1.
-Section 29-6d of the 2024 supplement to the general - 4 statutes is repealed and the following is substituted in lieu thereof - 5 (Effective October 1, 2024): - 6 (a) For purposes of this section, [and] section 2 of this act and section 7 7-277b: - 8 (1) "Law enforcement unit" has the same meaning as provided in section 7-294a; - 10 (2) "Police officer" means a sworn member of a law enforcement unit 11 or any member of a law enforcement unit who performs police duties; - 12 (3) "Body-worn recording equipment" means an electronic recording 13 device that is capable of recording audio and video;
+- 1 Section 1.
+Section 29-6d of the general statutes is repealed and the - 2 following is substituted in lieu thereof (Effective October 1, 2025): - 3 (a) For purposes of this section, [and] section 2 of this act and section - 4 7-277b: - 5 (1) "Law enforcement unit" has the same meaning as provided in section 7-294a; - 7 (2) "Police officer" means a sworn member of a law enforcement unit 8 or any member of a law enforcement unit who performs police duties; - 9 (3) "Body-worn recording equipment" means an electronic recording device that is capable of recording audio and video; - 11 (4) "Dashboard camera" means a dashboard camera with a remote

-14 (4) "Dashboard camera" means a dashboard camera with a remote recorder, as defined in section 7-277b;
+12 recorder, as defined in section 7-277b;

-- 16 (5) "Digital data storage device or service" means a device or service 17 that retains the data from the recordings made by body-worn recording 18 equipment using computer data storage; [and] - 19 (6) "Police patrol vehicle" means any state or local police vehicle other 20 than an administrative vehicle in which an occupant is wearing body-21 worn camera equipment, a bicycle, a motor scooter, an all-terrain 22 vehicle, an electric personal assistive mobility device, as defined in 23 subsection (a) of section 14-289h, or an animal control vehicle; - 24 (7) "Freedom of Information Act" has the same meaning as provided 25 in section 1-200; - (8) "Requesting party" means the person requesting a record created using body-worn recording equipment or a dashboard camera pursuant to the Freedom of Information Act; - 29 (9) "Involved person" means (A) any individual depicted in the 30 record created using body-worn recording equipment or a dashboard 31 camera, (B) any individual directly involved in the incident that led to 32 the police officer being called to respond, or (C) any police officer 33 responding to such incident, including the police officer whose body-34 worn recording equipment or dashboard camera created the record; and - 35 (10) "Redact" means to obscure, pixelate or mute any portion of a 36 record created using body-worn recording equipment or a dashboard 37 camera. - 38 (b) The Commissioner of Emergency Services and Public Protection 39 and the Police Officer Standards and Training Council shall jointly 40 evaluate and approve the minimal technical specifications of body-worn 41 recording equipment that shall be worn by police officers pursuant to 42 this section, dashboard cameras that shall be used in each police patrol 43 vehicle and digital data storage devices or services that shall be used by a law enforcement unit to retain the data from the recordings made by such equipment.
+- 13 (5) "Digital data storage device or service" means a device or service 14 that retains the data from the recordings made by body-worn recording 15 equipment using computer data storage; [and] - (6) "Police patrol vehicle" means any state or local police vehicle other than an administrative vehicle in which an occupant is wearing bodyworn camera equipment, a bicycle, a motor scooter, an all-terrain vehicle, an electric personal assistive mobility device, as defined in subsection (a) of section 14-289h, or an animal control vehicle; - 21 (7) "Freedom of Information Act" has the same meaning as provided 22 in section 1-200; - 23 (8) "Requesting party" means the person requesting a record created 24 using body-worn recording equipment or a dashboard camera pursuant 25 to the Freedom of Information Act; - (9) "Involved person" means (A) any individual depicted in the record created using body-worn recording equipment or a dashboard camera, (B) any individual directly involved in the incident that led to the police officer being called to respond, or (C) any police officer responding to such incident, including the police officer whose body-worn recording equipment or dashboard camera created the record; and - 32 (10) "Redact" means to obscure, pixelate or mute any portion of a 33 record created using body-worn recording equipment or a dashboard 34 camera. - (b) The Commissioner of Emergency Services and Public Protection and the Police Officer Standards and Training Council shall jointly evaluate and approve the minimal technical specifications of body-worn recording equipment that shall be worn by police officers pursuant to this section, dashboard cameras that shall be used in each police patrol vehicle and digital data storage devices or services that shall be used by a law enforcement unit to retain the data from the recordings made by such equipment.
 The commissioner and council shall make such minimal technical specifications available to each law enforcement unit in a manner determined by the commissioner and council.
 The commissioner and council may revise the minimal technical specifications when the commissioner and council determine that revisions to such specifications are necessary.